rlite/rlite/README.md

 * ipcp-register: Register an IPCP into a DIF
 * ipcp-unregister: Unregister an IPCP from a DIF
 * ipcp-enroll: Enroll an IPCP into a DIF
+* ipcp-reset: Remove all the IPCPs in the system
 * ipcps-show: Show the list of IPCPs that are currently running in the system
 * dif-rib-show: Show the RIB of a DIF in the system
 * flows-show: Show the allocated flows that have a local IPCP as one of the